budak7273/ArmorModules/README.md

 - Why do I crash on launch?
     - You need to install the [PowerSuit mod by Nog]((https://ficsit.app/mod/7J2LyFzTakqPQ5)) to use this mod.
 The launcher should have downloaded it for you automatically.
+- Why is everything so complicated?
+	- I wanted to provide as much information as possible in the module descriptions, which can make them seem a bit daunting.
+It's really quite simple at the core, though.
+Modules consume fuel and power, and sometimes speed you up or slow you down.
+You have to use other modules to offset power and fuel costs, or to speed you back up again.
+Please feel free to contact me with any suggestions or questions.
 - None of the milestones are appearing in the H.U.B. !
     - The milestones will not appear until you have unlocked at least one of the PowerSuit mod's equipment milestones which unlock the suit item, or this mod's Biofuel Power Suit.
 - Why does the green bar in my suit keep running out and my suit turning off?
     - The green bar is your suit's power bar - you're running out of power.
 Consider adding modules that increase Capacity and Power Generation, or removing some modules.
+Note that jetpack modules will start drawing lots of power when you run out of Fuel, which can cause your suit to run out of power too.
 - Module _____ isn't working!
     - This mod can be broken by updates to the main PowerSuit mod, and I often miss things in my testing.
-Please check the [Github issues](https://github.com/budak7273/ArmorModules/issues/) to see if it has already been reported.
-If not, send a message in the `#help-using-mods` channel of the modding Discord mentioning me (Robb#6731) to let me know, or [post an issue on Github](https://github.com/budak7273/ArmorModules/issues/new/choose).
+Please check the **Known Bugs** and **Multiplayer Compatibility Notes** sections at the top of this page, as well as the [Github issues page](https://github.com/budak7273/ArmorModules/issues/), to see if it has already been reported.
+If not, please send a message in the `#help-using-mods` channel of the modding Discord mentioning me (Robb#6731) to let me know, or [post an issue on Github](https://github.com/budak7273/ArmorModules/issues/new/choose).
 - Why does my fuel meter read over 100%?
     - Read the Suit HUD - Fuel Reserves section of this page.
 - Why can I craft the Dirty Reactor Module before I have access to nuclear processing and the Hazmat Suit?